 We've helped over 199 low and moderate-income families become first-time homeowners.

 We've built (or sustainably rehabilitated) over 245 affordable homes.

 As of 2021, the organization’s net worth rose to nearly $15 million leveraging investments of over $46 million in the last eight years.

 Over the Years

-Residents and small business owners concerned over the decline of the business district formed the Northwood Business Development Corporation to work in partnership with the City of West Palm Beach for the area’s rebirth.
-Both parties implemented with much success small business, façade improvement and streetscape programs.
+Residents and small-business owners concerned over the decline of the business district formed the Northwood Business Development Corporation, primarily working in partnership with the City of West Palm Beach.
+Together we successfully implemented small business façade improvements and streetscape programs.

-Expanded geographically to include the areas surrounding Northwood Village from Palm Beach Lakes to Boulevard North to 59th and Flagler Drive West to Australia Avenue.
-In 2003, as part of this expansion goal we changed our name to Northwood Renaissance with plans to continue to grow over time where needed.
+We expanded geographically to include the areas surrounding Northwood Village; from Palm Beach Lakes to Boulevard North to 59th and Flagler Drive West to Australia Avenue.
+In 2003, as part of this expansion goal, we changed our name to Northwood Renaissance with plans to continue to grow over time where needed.

 Healthy Neighborhoods Support Healthy Businesses

 In partnership with the City of West Palm Beach, we produced mixed-use zoning districts for Northwood Village, the Broadway Corridor, and Currie Park; as well as our holistic “Model Block” approach to reviving the surrounding single-family neighborhoods.
 Our comprehensive and strategic plan includes a broad range of housing, commercial development, and neighborhood planning.